 Mince the chicken.
 Grind all the ingredients together, except the eggs and salt.
 Mix in the eggs and salt.
 Shape into sausages, put on skewers and cook over a charcoal fire or in a rotisserie until tender.
 Garnish with onions and lemon.

 * Garam masala is a blend of up to 12 spices, which may include black pepper, cinnamon, cloves, cumin, cardamom, dried chilies, fennel, mace and nutmeg.
-This spice can be purchased at your local health food store or an Indian market.
+Purchase at your local health food store or an Indian market.

 Kemon Achho?
 (How are you?)

 Bangladesh Facts and Figures

 Compassion began its ministry in Bangladesh in June 2004, when the Child Sponsorship Program was started.
 The Child Survival Program began in 2010.

 Children typically meet at the child development center six days a week.